subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 - [ ] Example: Financial Derivatives
 - [ ] Modeling the space of Latent Variables
 - [ ] Example: Diffusion based Image Generation

-## Stochastic Calculus

-- [ ] Go through the signal + noise model, as per page 15 of Oksendal's book.
-How this naturally leads to the Ito Integral.
-- [ ] dx/dt = Ax + B dW/dt equivalent to x = int(Ax dt) + int(B dW).
-The latter is the Ito integral.
-- [ ] Rough derivation of the existence proof of the Ito Integral

 ### Functions of the Weiner Process and the Ito Formula